-MedStar Georgetown University Hospital has partnered with the District of Columbia Primary Care Association to increase screening rates for breast, colorectal, and cervical cancer and support access to quality care.
-Once patients are identified as due for screenings, the Navigators work to ensure the patient is referred to appropriate cancer screening and, as needed, diagnosis and treatment.
+- Cancer Prevention and Navigation for the Underserved has partnered with the District of Columbia Primary Care Association to increase screening rates for breast, colorectal and cervical cancer and support access to quality care.
+Once patients are identified as due for screenings, the navigators work to ensure the patients is referred to appropriate cancer screenings and, as needed, diagnosis and treatment.
 Annually, the program touches over 2,000 patients.

 - School-Based Health Clinics at Anacostia High School (Ward 8) and Roosevelt High School (Ward 4) provides adolescent services in two permanent school locations through a partnership with DC Department of Health and DC Public Schools.
 We implemented the Whole School, Whole Community, Whole Child model by providing adolescent health, primary care, mental health screenings and health education to more than 1,100 students annually.

 - Primary Care Residency Program at Fort Lincoln Family Medicine Center, to support severe shortage of primary care physicians in DC, our Family Medicine Residency Program has filled the gap since 1977.
 The community clinic provides a full spectrum of health care to 8,000 low-income children and adults, including primary care, behavioral health, obstetrics, pediatrics, adolescents and geriatric care.

 - Catholic Charities Partnership patients referred by Catholic Charities receive free (or nominal expense) for outpatient and inpatient care.
 In FY19, over $13.1 million in charges for patient care was provided.